Occupational Employment and Wages in Pueblo, May 2013

-Workers in the Pueblo Metropolitan Statistical Area had an average (mean) hourly wage of $18.53 in May 2012, about 16 percent below the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
+Workers in the Pueblo Metropolitan Statistical Area had an average (mean) hourly wage of $18.75 in May 2013, about 16 percent below the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
 Regional Commissioner Stanley W. Suchman noted that, after testing for statistical significance, no wages in the local area were significantly higher than their respective national averages in 22 major occupational groups.
-Twelve groups had significantly lower wages than their respective national averages, including legal, management, and computer and mathematical.
+Thirteen groups had significantly lower wages than their respective national averages, including legal, management, and computer and mathematical.

-When compared to the nationwide distribution, local employment was more highly concentrated in 6 of the 22 occupational groups, including healthcare practitioners and technical, office and administrative support, and healthcare support.
-Conversely, nine groups had employment shares significantly below their national representation, including management, computer and mathematical, and transportation and material moving.
+When compared to the nationwide distribution, local employment was more highly concentrated in 7 of the 22 occupational groups, including healthcare practitioners and technical, healthcare support, and food preparation and serving related.
+Conversely, eight groups had employment shares significantly below their national representation, including production, management, and computer and mathematical.
 (See table A and box note at end of release.)

 |Major occupational group||Percent of total employment||Mean hourly wage|